FullstackAcademy/Mewtify/README.md

 # Mewtify
 Malware Mutation brought to you by Cephamist and jzheng6182
 This program was built to bring awareness to our over reliance on anti-virus.
 This program is built so any script kiddy should be able to slip a maliciaous python coded payload pass anitivirus.
+Requirements:
+Python3 to be installed on both self and target computers.
+One malicious software
 How it operates:
 1- Obtain a malicious python file.
 (This will only for for python files)
 2- Open up Mewtify